 Three suspects arrested in Clinton Mardi Gras parade shooting that left 5 people injured, including a child

-CLINTON — East Feliciana Parish Sheriff Jeffrey Travis released a statement regarding a Mardi Gras parade shooting in Clinton on Saturday that left five people injured, including one child.
+CLINTON — East Feliciana Parish Sheriff Jeffrey Travis released a statement regarding a Mardi Gras parade shooting in Clinton on Saturday that left five people injured, including a six-year-old.

 According to Sheriff Travis, three suspects were taken into custody at the scene, and investigators have since officially arrested all three.